Confetti Squares

 This post may contain affiliate links, please see the privacy policy for details.

 Confetti squares are smooth, fudgy and dense when chilled or silky, creamy and chewy with mini marshmallows at room temperature.
-The combination of peanut butter, mini marshmallows, butterscotch, vanilla, butter, and a pinch of salt comes together for perfection!
+They’re just so good.

-Colourful: Sweet recipes don’t have to be colourful to be appealing.
-After all, would you say no to a square of your favourite chocolate or a block of fudge?
-The colourful appearance of these confetti squares makes them look extra-appealing, and very pretty.
+Colorful: Sweet recipes don’t have to be colorful to be appealing.
+After all, would you say no to a square of your favorite chocolate or a block of fudge?
+The colorful appearance of these confetti squares makes them look extra-appealing, and very pretty.

 Simple: Making peanut butter confetti squares is easy because you must melt butter and mix the ingredients before letting it set.
 That’s all!
 No baking is required.